 The digital repository

 In collaboration with our network, we have created the largest and richest fashion heritage digital repository actually available online.
 There we collect and give public access to more than one million high-quality fashion digital objects, ranging from historical dresses to accessories, catwalk photographs, drawings, sketches, videos, and fashion catalogues that can be freely accessed, shared and reused by everybody.
-We share this wealth of digital fashion heritage assets on Europeana, the pan-European platform for digital cultural heritage that gives access to millions of digital heritage objects coming from cultural institutions across Europe, acting there as the fashion thematic aggregator.
+We share this wealth of digital fashion heritage assets on Europeana, the pan-European platform at the centre of the common European data space for cultural heritage, that gives access to millions of digital heritage objects coming from cultural institutions across Europe, acting there as the fashion and textile thematic aggregator.